-Applicants should provide their three-year affiliate monitoring plan, beginning with sites monitored in FY 2020 and continuing through FY 2022.
-Applicants are encouraged to submit the three-year monitoring plan as a Microsoft Excel Spreadsheet similar to that of the sample provided on Grants.gov.
+Existing applicants must provide their five-year affiliate monitoring plan, to begin with sites monitored in FY 2021 and continue through FY 2025.
+New applicants should provide their three-year affiliate monitoring plan, to begin with FY 2023 and continue through FY 2025.
+Applicants are encouraged to submit the monitoring plan as a Microsoft Excel Spreadsheet similar to the sample provided on Grants.gov.

 - When submitting this information, the applicant should list all affiliates and sub-offices.
-Sites should be listed by state name and city in alphabetical order (one city per line). - Affiliate codes are those assigned by the Refugee Processing Center. - Please include all sites, including those which resettled fewer than 100 refugees in FY 2021.
-Sites with fewer than 50 refugees expected in FY 2022 need not be scheduled for monitoring in FY 2022.
+Sites should be listed by state name and city in alphabetical order (one city per line). - Affiliate codes are those assigned by the Refugee Processing Center. - Please include all sites, including those which resettled fewer than 100 refugees in FY 2022.
+Sites with fewer than 50 refugees expected in FY 2022 need not be scheduled for monitoring in FY 2023.
 Rather, please note "fewer than 50 refugees" (see sample format).
 The Bureau recognizes that this monitoring plan is subject to change. - Only note official R&P monitoring visits on the plan.
-This may include scheduled monitoring visits, visits resulting from a change in resettlement director, or special circumstances that warrant an otherwise out-ofsequence visit.
+This may include scheduled monitoring visits, visits resulting from a change in resettlement director, or special circumstances that warrant an otherwise out-of-sequence visit.
 Include the reason for the special circumstances visit.
 Do not include visits for the sole purpose of technical assistance and/or training.
-Include the reason for the special circumstances visit. - Applicants should not include foster care sites. - Identify the month of monitoring.
+Include the reason for the special circumstances visit. - Applicants should not include foster care sites.

+• Identify the month of monitoring.

-j) R&P Headquarters Staff Detail
+I. R&P National Management Staff Detail

-Applicants should submit information on R&P headquarters staff and their proposed responsibilities on a Microsoft Excel Spreadsheet similar to that of the sample provided on Grants.gov.
-List on this attachment all headquarters staff members working on R&P, each R&P FTE percentage, a description of the R&P duties performed, and the total R&P FTE.
-For existing applicants, also include the total R&P FTE approved in FY 2021, and clearly identify and explain any changes in the number of FTEs proposed for FY 2022.
+Applicants must submit information on R&P national management staff and their proposed responsibilities on a Microsoft Excel Spreadsheet similar to that of the sample provided on Grants.gov.
+List on this attachment all national management staff members working on R&P, each R&P FTE percentage, a description of the R&P duties performed, and the total R&P FTE.
+For existing applicants, also include the total R&P FTE approved in FY 2022, and clearly identify and explain any changes in the number of FTEs proposed for FY 2023.